USS Allioth: Construction

-SS James Rowan was laid down under a Maritime Commission (MARCOM) contract, MCE hull 1730, on 30 July 1943, by the Permanente Metals Corporation, Yard No. 2, Richmond, California; launched on 20 August 1943; sponsored by Miss Cora Clonts; acquired by the Navy on 3 October 1943; renamed Allioth and designated AK-109 on 6 October 1943; and commissioned at Portland, Oregon, on 25 October 1943.
+Allioth was laid down under a Maritime Commission (MARCOM) contract, MCE hull 1730, on 30 July 1943, as the Liberty ship, James Rowan, was laid down by the Permanente Metals Corporation, Yard #2, Richmond, California.
+She was launched on 20 August 1943, and sponsored by Miss Cora Clonts.

+James Rowan was delivered to Pope & Talbot, Inc., on 31 August 1943, for civilian use.

 Service history

+James Rowan was acquired by the US Navy, on 3 October 1943; renamed Allioth and designated AK-109, on 6 October 1943; and commissioned at Portland, Oregon, on 25 October 1943.

-Upon her arrival at Pearl Harbor on 5 December 1943, the cargo ship was assigned to Service Squadron 8.
+Upon her arrival at Pearl Harbor, on 5 December 1943, the cargo ship was assigned to Service Squadron 8 (ServRon 8).
 During the next 11 months, she operated as a mobile supply source for the US Army.
 Her duties consisted of loading cargo and dispensing it to troops as needed.
 Among the ports from which she operated were Funafuti, Ellice Islands; Makin and Tarawa, Gilbert Islands; Kwajalein and Eniwetok, Marshall Islands; and Peleliu and Angaur, Palau Islands.

 Under attack by Japanese aircraft

-Allioth sailed from Peleliu on 14 November 1944, bound for Pearl Harbor.
-On the afternoon of the 20th, two Japanese airplanes attacked her, dropping several bombs but scoring no hits.
+Allioth sailed from Peleliu, on 14 November 1944, bound for Pearl Harbor.
+On the afternoon of 20 November, two Japanese airplanes attacked her, dropping several bombs but scoring no hits.

 Later that evening, one aircraft returned and dropped a bomb which exploded near the ship.
 Ten crewmen were slightly wounded, and the ship suffered minor structural damage from shrapnel.
 She continued her journey and arrived safely in Hawaiian waters on 11 December 1944.

-Conversion to aviation supply issue ship
+Conversion to "aviation supply issue ship"

-Two days later, the ship resumed her voyage toward the US West Coast of the United States, and she entered a shipyard at Alameda, California, on 24 December, for overhaul and conversion to an Aviation Supply Issue Ship.
+Two days later, the ship resumed her voyage toward the West Coast of the United States, and she entered a shipyard at Alameda, California, on 24 December, for overhaul and conversion to an Aviation Supply Issue Ship.
 The alterations were completed in early March 1945, and Allioth received the new designation IX-204.

 Servicing aircraft at Ulithi

 On 10 March, the vessel got underway for Pearl Harbor.
-After taking on more cargo there, she resumed her westward voyage, dropped anchor at Ulithi on 8 April, and began supplying various units with airplane parts.
+After taking on more cargo there, she resumed her westward voyage, dropped anchor at Ulithi, on 8 April, and began supplying various units with airplane parts.
 On 3 May, her designation was changed to AVS-4.

 Supporting aircraft in the Philippines

-When the fleet moved from Ulithi, Allioth headed for the Philippine Islands, arriving at Leyte Gulf on 27 May.
+When the fleet moved from Ulithi, Allioth headed for the Philippine Islands, arriving at Leyte Gulf, on 27 May.
 In early June, the ship sailed to Seeadler Harbor, Manus Island, to load more spare parts.
-She returned to Leyte on 29 June, and resumed her supply duties.
+She returned to Leyte, on 29 June, and resumed her supply duties.

 Supporting aircraft in the Ryukyu Islands

-Allioth moved to Okinawa in mid-September 1945, and remained there into the next year, supporting various airplane squadrons operating in the Ryukyu Islands.
+Allioth moved to Okinawa, in mid-September 1945, and remained there into the next year, supporting various airplane squadrons operating in the Ryukyu Islands.
 On 18 January 1946, the ship got underway to return to the United States.
-Allioth arrived back at Alameda, California, on 16 February, and began discharging cargo.
+Allioth arrived back at Alameda, on 16 February, and began discharging cargo.
 Her crew also began stripping the ship of excess equipment in preparation for her deactivation.